A whole chicken, especially the larger birds, can take longer to get all of the meat to a safe temperature.

-Halving the chicken is the easiest option.
-Simply place the whole bird length ways in front of you and breast up.
+Halving a chicken is still a good skill to learn.
+Simply place the whole bird length ways in front of you, breast side up.
 Using a long sharp knife or cleaver simply cut straight down through the middle.
 The breast bone will guide you.

 You could even flatten each half out a bit with the heel of your hand.

-Fancier and trickier though is what is called butterflied chicken.
-Place the whole bird length ways in front of you and breast down.
+Place the whole bird length ways, breast down.
 Using kitchen shears, cut along each side of the backbone, removing it entirely.

-Then slice in into the cartilage at the top of the breastbone and pop the breastbone out.
-Run you finger along the soft part of the breastbone and it should come out in one piece.
-I have embedded the excellent YouTube video that taught me how to do it at the bottom of the post.
+Then slice in into the cartilage at the top of the breastbone (see the next photo) and pop the breastbone out.
+Run your finger along the soft part of the breastbone and it should come out in one piece.
+I have embedded the excellent YouTube video that taught me how to do this at the bottom of the post.